 The applied seals shall be compatible with the conveyed medium at the design pressure and temperature.
-For non-standard joints the strength dimensions of flanges and connecting bolts shall be subjected to special consideration by the Register in each case.

 Flange connections shall be chosen in accordance with the national or international standards approved by the Register, depending on the medium being conveyed, design pressure and temperature, external and cycling loads, as well as the pipeline location.